rimunroe/pipeline/README.md

 pipeline
 ========
-Put in data -> alter application state -> read from state.
+Put in data -> application alters its state -> read from state.